hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 		* API credentials for Akamai
 			* Username
 			* Password
+* Currently the DNS Install will work only if the project does not have any existing VM;s created due to quota issues.
+If the project has existing VMs, manually increase the quota levels for the DNS vm.
 <!--
 ## Uploading script to Sherpa (do we need to upload the DNaaS script to sherpa) ??
 -->